 PPP “2” PROGRAM (Consolidated Appropriations Act 2021)

-The new Consolidated Appropriations Act of 2021 includes additional PPP loan funding.
+The Consolidated Appropriations Act of 2021 includes additional PPP loan funding.
 Eligible borrowers should talk with their bank to ensure it is participating in the program and regarding application process.
 Additionally, we encourage borrowers to consult with their accountant for proper calculations and proceeds usage per PPP application and forgiveness criteria.
 The below links are to assist with general information only.

 - Top-line Overview of the First Draw PPP